carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .output}

-Finaly, we need the distance matrix as a `numpy` array.
+Finally, we need the distance matrix as a `numpy` array.

 ~~~
 DistanceMatrix = matrixE2.to_numpy()